- There are two different kinds of anorexia: the restricting type and the binge eating/purging type.

 - Genetics.
 The relation between anorexia and the genes is being researched; it is known that genetics is part of the factors.

 Treatment for Anorexia Nervosa

-If the person isn’t in immediate danger or having issues from medical complications due to the disorder, Cognitive Behavioral Therapy is one of the most popular treatments.
+1. Cognitive behavioral therapy (CBT): If the person isn’t in immediate danger or experiencing medical complications due to the disorder, cognitive behavioral therapy (CBT) is one of the most popular treatments.
 The therapy focuses on issues of self-image and self-evaluation.
-The issue of distorted self-body image is the most common among people with the disorder and is the focus of treatment in the beginning.
+The issue of distorted body image is the most common among people with the disorder and is the focus of the beginning stages of treatment.
 Therapy will teach the individual how to recognize the appropriate weight and body fat proportions of a normal body and relate it to his own body.